RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 4.34%

-This is up over 800% in 2 years.
+This was up over 800% in 2 years. and was the highest in over 12 years.

 This equates to $58 million in annualized net charge-offs, which is equal to MFIN’s entire net profit at FYE23.